Colored Salt Snow Art

 Check out these quick step by step instructions for creating colored salt snow art.
 Then watch it all in action in the video below.

-Place a sheet of cardstock in a pan, add snow, then let your little ones sprinkle on their colored salts.They will be wet so let them dry.
+Place a sheet of cardstock in a pan, add snow, then let your little ones sprinkle on their colored salts.Watch as the snow begins to melt.
+We checked back ever so often to see the progress.
+Once all the snow has melted you need to set them aside to dry.
 This will take a while… Overnight might be best.
 I placed mine in a sunny window!

 Related Project: Frozen Colored Bubbles